 Do The Homework

 Here’s a big hint – The curriculum in these programs has a purpose.
 Although it’s ‘more work’ on your ‘already full plate’ – try to shift your mindset about it.
-Typically, the trainings that have been assembled for you have been brought together for a reason… to help you move through what you need to get where you’re going.
+Typically, the pieces of training that have been assembled for you have been brought together for a reason… to help you move through what you need to get where you’re going.

 Participate With Accountability

-Accountability – Whew!
-That’s a deep subject!
+Anyone who’s invested in coaching knows that accountability is key to success.
 Many programs offer accountability aspects: Check-ins, Masterminding opportunities, partners or teams are great (if you get the right one!).
 Remember to participate, but be cautious of your need to take care of another business owner who may need more help than you.
-The accountability quotient is awesome when you’re well-matched with another, but if you’re unfortunately matched with someone who is more needy than you, this aspect can be a real drag.
+Accountability works best when you’re well-matched with another.
+However if you’re unfortunately matched with someone who is needier, accountability can be a drag.
 (It’s happened to me on more than a few occasions).
-It’s important for you to figure out your boundaries and hold onto them.
+So it’s important for you to figure out your boundaries and hold onto them.

 Some accountability partnerships meet daily (in fact I’ve even heard of some who’ve met twice daily…) to me, that’s always been too big of a commitment.
-I’ve opted for weekly check ins most often.
-But others have been wildly successful with daily check ins.
-It’s just really important for you to figure out what you want and need in an accountability partnership and then stay true to that.
+I’ve opted for weekly check-ins most often.
+But others have been wildly successful with daily check-ins.
+It’s just really important for you to figure out what you want and need in an accountability partner and then stay true to that.
 Revisit your meeting schedule if it starts to feel like too much.